 · Closing sponsored accounts in the financial system.

-The Office of Technology Transfer (OTT) facilitates the innovation, development, and commercialization of technologies generated at the University of Louisville.
-OTT also promotes entrepreneurship through the cultivation of a collaborative ecosystem consisting of regional and national partners.
-OTT’s responsibilities include:
+The Commercialization EPI-Center facilitates the innovation, development, and commercialization of technologies generated at the University of Louisville.
+The EPI-Center also promotes entrepreneurship through the cultivation of a collaborative ecosystem consisting of regional and national partners.
+The EPI-Center's responsibilities include:

 · Assessing and protecting Intellectual Property assets (e.g., patents, copyrights, etc.) held by the University;